Daviesss/hector_slam/README.md

 # hector_slam
 Hector slam stack for mapping ..

-This packge entails a ros package for mapping "Hector slam"
+This packge entails a ros package for mapping "Hector slam".